 Whitby’s connections to the gallant voyager Captain Cook are evident throughout the town.
 To learn more about his early life and the adventures that changed our understanding of the world, we highly recommend visiting The Captain Cook Memorial museum on Grape Lane.
 Both educational and inspirational, it’s great for the whole family.
 Find out a little about Cook’s connections to Whitby before you go here.

 You’re sure to have worked up an appetite after all that walking and sea air, time to take a break and refuel.
 Whitby is famous for its fish & chips, and for a good reason: the freshest cod and haddock are used by the wealth of restaurants and takeaways to feed hungry tourists and locals alike.
 Accompanied by crisp chips and mushy peas, what could be better?
 The Magpie Café, perhaps the most famous fish & chip shop in town, is where we are heading.
 Don’t be put off by the often lengthy queue, this is just testament to the quality of the food on offer and, trust us, it’s worth the wait.
+In like of covid-19 the que is now virtual!
+You get your name put on the list at the front desk and they will give you a call once your table is ready.
 If fish and chips aren’t your thing, or you fancy something lighter, fear not.
 The Magpie’s extensive menu is varied, try their infamous fish pie or a steaming pot of mussels.

 Feeling full?
 Time for a leisurely stroll along the pier.
 Not only is this a great way to walk off lunch, it’s also a chance to enjoy some of the best views of Whitby, across the beach and with the Abbey ruins towering over the town.
 Cameras at the ready, this is a photo opportunity you won’t want to miss.
 If you’ve left room, do treat yourself to an ice-cream on your return to pier road, after all, no trip to the seaside is complete without a 99.